 - Drizzle honey over cheese prior to serving.
 Or simply serve a jar of honey on the side to encourage guests to do their own drizzling.
-Don’t forget to serve with cashews or spiced Marcona almonds and raw cashews to further enhance the pairing experience.
+Either way, don’t forget to serve with cashews or spiced Marcona almonds to further enhance the pairing experience.

 - And then there’s wine.

 - The right wine for each of these suggested pairings can make this party complete.
 From sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
 Have fun with it.

 - At our Honey House, we sell honeycomb specifically for our customers who are looking for interesting ways to incorporate honey into their diet.
 Leaving the honeycomb whole is a great way to entertain guests.
-The comb is edible, guests simply cut off a slice of honeycomb and top the cheese and cracker.
+In addition, the comb is edible so your guests can simply cut off a slice of honeycomb and top the cheese and cracker.